 In the Western World and much of Europe, it’s tradition to wear one’s wedding ring on the fourth finger of the left hand, aka, the ring finger.
+Before the ceremony, the engagement ring is exchanged onto the right hand.
+This is so that the wedding ring can be placed on the left hand instead, allowing it to be worn closest to one’s heart.
 However, that doesn’t mean that you need to abide by this “rule” if you live in those regions.
 In fact, there are several countries and cultures that wear their forever adornment on their right hand instead, including Russia, Poland, Norway, Austria, Denmark, Latvia, Bulgaria, Ukraine, Spain and India.

 Essentially, there is no “correct” hand to wear your wedding ring on.
 Instead, your ring placement may come down to tradition, culture or personal preference.

 There’s archeological evidence to suggest that ancient Egyptians were wearing wedding rings crafted from reeds, leather and bone on their left hand as long ago as 4000 BC.
 This tradition continued in other early civilizations as people in ancient Greece and Rome adopted the fourth-finger rule believing this finger to have a special connection to the heart via a vein that they referred to as vena amoris, or the, “vein of love.”Who Wears a Wedding Ring on Their Left Hand?